27 min, DCP, 16:9

-The project was produced in collaboration with the POLIN Museum of the History of Polish Jews in the frame of the Artist in Residence program, 2016.
+The project was produced in collaboration with the POLIN Museum of the History of Polish Jews in the framework of the artist-in-residence programme of 2016.